-Seven new cases of the coronavirus were reported in Bonner County Wednesday, among 74 new cases and three additional deaths in North Idaho, the Panhandle Health District reported.
-The new cases in Bonner County bring the total cases here to date to 189, of which 59 are classified as active and seven as probable.
-The total case count in the five counties covered by the health district to date is 2,330 cases.
-Of that total, 1,504 cases are no longer monitored as active.
-There have been 136 hospitalization to date with 26 currently hospitalized.
-There have been 24 deaths in the district, of which 20 have been in Kootenai County, three in Shoshone County and as of Tuesday, the first death in Benewah County, a man in his 60s.
-Cases by county in our region are as follows:
+One new case of the COVID-19 virus was confirmed in Bonner County, while there were 141 new cases among the five northern Idaho counties and one new death in Shoshone County, the Panhandle Health District reported Tuesday.
+The new cases in Bonner County bring the total here to 449, of which 86 are classified as active.
+The total case count in the five counties covered by the health district to date as of Tuesday is 4,539 cases.
+Of that total, 956 are classified as active.
+There have been 247 hospitalizations to date with 33 currently hospitalized.
+Statistics by county in our region are as follows:

-The health district has begun a periodic assessment of each county to provide guidance for school districts decisions concerning operations.
-Click for August 5 assessment.
-In late July the PHD board, by a 4-2 vote, passed a mandate to require face masks in public in Kootenai County.
-Click to read the emergency declaration or for the Spokesman-Review story.
+The health district provides assessments of each county's risk levels to provide guidance for business and school district operations.
+On Tuesday, the four counties of Benewah, Bonner, Boundary and Shoshone remained assessed at yellow, or minimal risk.
+Kootenai County's risk level remained at orange, or moderate.
+Click for risk level criteria.
 The health district asks all citizens to be vigilant in distancing, use of masks and sanitation.
-For the Panhandle Health District's latest news releases, click to its News page or Facebook @PanhandleHealth.
+For Panhandle Health District's latest news releases, click to its News page or Facebook @PanhandleHealth.

-The CBC reported Canada may require the border to stay closed until next year unless "something miraculous" happens to lower COVID-19 rates in the U.S. Story from CBC.
-The Trump administration on March 18 closed the border with Canada to all non-essential travel, which closed the two Idaho border crossing stations at Porthill and Eastport, 60 miles north of Sandpoint.
+The CBC reported Canada is extending its border closure until October 31 and said "Canadians should expect the possibility the border will remain closed for longer."
+Story from CBC.
+The Trump administration on March 18 closed the border with Canada to all non-essential travel, and Canada subsequently applied its own closure.
+The closures stop all non-essential travel through the two Idaho border crossing stations at Porthill and Eastport, 60 miles north of Sandpoint.

 Personal health resources

-If you believe you may have symptoms of the coronavirus, the Panhandle Health District has a hotline with operators to discuss your symptoms and potentially provide a referral for testing.
-The PHD COVID-19 Informational Hotline is 877-415-5225.
+If you believe you may have the coronavirus, the Panhandle Health District has a hotline with operators to discuss symptoms and potentially provide a referral for testing.
+The PHD COVID-19 Hotline is 877-415-5225.